portsmouth/snelly/README.md

 Other such env-maps are available from [here](https://github.com/portsmouth/envmaps) (convert to RawGit links first).

 Or if an env-map image is not supplied, then the lighting is taken to be a constant intensity sky.
-In both cases, the sky spectrum is modulated by a blackbody emission spectrum with adjustable temperature (Set via the property <a href="docs/API.md/#Renderer">Renderer.skyTemperature</a>).
+In both cases, the sky spectrum is modulated by a blackbody emission spectrum with adjustable temperature (via the property <a href="docs/API.md/#Renderer">Renderer.skyTemperature</a>).

 ## Saving scene state